Explore Military Tools for ArcGIS

 - On the Label tab, for Unique Designation, replace the text with CHAPLIN.

-- In the same manner, click Add to Map and create an axis of advance from the U.S. 328th Infantry Regiment to OBJ HILL 223.
+- Click Add to Map and create an axis of advance from the U.S. 328th Infantry Regiment to OBJ HILL 223.

 - Close the Military Symbol Editor pane.